-Dickinson Reservoir (Patterson Lake)

-(330) - 2 miles west of Dickinson.
+Dickinson Reservoir (Patterson Lake) (330) - 2 miles west of Dickinson.
 Chemical renovation in 2009.
-Consists of walleye mostly less than 1 pound, northern pike up to 15 pounds, yellow perch up to 1 pound, small bluegill and small crappie.
-Many small bullheads present.
-Adult catfish have been stocked recently.
+Walleye up to 2 pounds, northern pike up to 15 pounds, yellow perch exceeding 1 pound, mostly small bluegill and crappie, with some up to 1 pound.
+Many bullhead present.
+Adult catfish stocked.
 (Fishing pier).

 Slater Pond (503) - From I-94 Exit 84, .75 miles north, 1 mile east, .5 miles north, .5 miles east.
 Rainbow trout stocked annually.
-Adult perch stocked in 2009 and have become abundant.
+Adult perch stocked in 2009 are abundant.
 (No ramp).

 Cannonball River (388) - In Slope, Hettinger, Grant and Sioux counties.
 Abundant carp most of the time.
 Some walleye, northern pike and catfish during spring spawning periods.
 (No ramp).

-Heart River (390) - In Stark, Grant, and Morton counties.
+Heart River (390) - In Stark, Grant and Morton counties.
 Abundant carp and buffalo most of the time.
 Some walleye, northern pike and catfish during spring spawning periods.
 (No ramp).

-Little Missouri River (410) - Southwestern part of state.
+Little Missouri River (410) -

+Southwestern part of state.
 Abundant catfish up to 10 pounds.
 Some sauger and walleye during spring spawning periods.
 (No ramp).